samjones00/docs/docs/_documentation/grpc.md

 }
 ```

-As gRPC mandates a static service contract (i.e. can only return the same Response DTO Type) your Request DTOs are required to
+As gRPC mandates a static service contract (i.e. only returns the same Response DTO Type) Request DTOs are required to
 adhere to ServiceStack best practices and be annotated with either `IReturn<TResponse>` or `IReturnVoid` interfaces.

-In order to receive structured Error Responses your `IReturn<T>` Response DTOs requires `ResponseStatus` property as normal.

 > Only services annotated with `IReturn*` interfaces and member indexes (as above) will be registered as gRPC Services.